 Which documents cannot be faxed to the purchasing division?

 Bids which have been issued through the regular solicitation process, may not be faxed.
 Under special circumstances, a buyer may request facsimile or e-mail only bids, which must then be followed up by submission of the original hardcopy documentation.

 Why am I not receiving any bids since being placed on your bidders list?

 There are several reasons why you may not have received bids.
 The most prominent reason is the number of vendors competing in your commodity code.
 They are done on a rotating basis.
 Second, the bids may have been issued just prior to your application being received.
-Third, the commodity may be on a yearly price agreement and not yet due for bidding.
+Third, the commodity may be on a yearly or multi-year price agreement and not yet due for bidding.
 Please feel free to discuss this with a Buyer to determine the reason.